-- understand why the experiments have been performed
+- o understand why the experiments have been performed

-- assess the validity of your conclusions
+- o assess the validity of your conclusions

-- repeat the experiments if desired
+- o repeat the experiments if desired

 There is no fundamental difference between writing a report based on experiments performed as part of a laboratory class and writing a scientific paper for an international journal.
-Both make use of the same structure and layout.
-The writing of reports during your study is thus an excellent opportunity to prepare yourself for writing a scientific paper during internships.
+In general, both make use of the same structure and layout.
+The writing of reports during your study is thus an excellent opportunity to prepare yourself for writing a scientific paper during internships or a possible future career.